cakephp/docs/en/development/configuration.rst

 Inflection Configuration
 ========================

-Cake's naming conventions can be really nice - you can name your database table big\_boxes, your model BigBox, your controller BigBoxesController, and everything just works together automatically.
+CakePHP's naming conventions can be really nice - you can name your database table big\_boxes, your model BigBox, your controller BigBoxesController, and everything just works together automatically.
 The way CakePHP knows how to tie things together is